SoftwareHeritage/swh-docs/docs/user/coarnotify/explanations.rst

 ------------

-- by creating a consistent method for communicating links between research outputs, COAR Notify improves the discoverability of these outputs.
+- by creating a consistent method for communicating links between research outputs, COAR Notify improves the discoverability of these outputs
-- it facilitates the implementation of open science practices by connecting different versions and related research outputs, regardless of their location.
+- it facilitates the implementation of open science practices by connecting different versions and related research outputs, regardless of their location
 - COAR Notify promotes a decentralized network where different systems can communicate directly, reducing reliance on central authorities
-- It enables the development of new services, such as overlay journals, knowledge aggregation, and expert locators, by providing a standardized communication layer.
+- it enables the development of new services, such as overlay journals, knowledge aggregation, and expert locators, by providing a standardized communication layer

 Integration to the |swh| archive